 General (scope, criteria, time limits)

 In Switzerland, all asylum seekers have to undergo the admissibility procedure.
 This procedure should take place in the first 3 weeks after the application for asylum has been filed, and is called the “preparatory phase”.
 Within this time, the SEM records the asylum seekers’ personal details and normally takes their fingerprints and photographs.
 It may collect additional biometric data, prepare reports on a person’s age, verify evidence and travel and identity documents and make enquiries specific to origin and identity.
 At this time, the asylum seekers will normally be interviewed by the SEM about their identity and their itinerary, and summarily about the reasons for leaving their country.
 On the basis of the gathered information, the SEM reaches the decision on admissibility, which aims to determine whether the decision should be examined on the merits or deemed inadmissible.
+If the application cannot be considered as an asylum claim according to the Asylum Act or if the application is not sufficiently justifiable and the asylum seeker withdraws their application, the application is cancelled without a formal decision.
+Similarly, the application is cancelled without a formal decision if asylum applicants fail to cooperate without valid reason or if they fail to make themselves available to the authorities for more than 20 days or more than 5 days if the asylum seeker is accommodated in a federal centre (see Registration of the asylum application).

 The reasons for rejecting an asylum application as inadmissible are similar, but not identical to the ones mentioned in Article 33 of the recast Asylum Procedures Directive, and can be found in Article 31a(1)-(3) AsylA.